m0wo/HTTPRequest/README.md

 ### Notes

-The `try` is necessary because converting from a `HTTPRequest` to a `URLRequest` may `throw` an `Error`.
-E.g. The `URL` path component is invalid etc.
+Converting from a `HTTPRequest` to a `URLRequest` may `throw` an `Error`.
+One example might be: the `URL` path component is invalid.
-It's also very possible for a request to fail while building it, for example, failed to create JSON request body (encoding error).
+It's also very possible for a request to fail while building it, for example, failed to create JSON request body due to an encoding error.

 The Strava API is just an example here, you can define your API endpoints however you want!
 It's the conformance to the `HTTPRequestable` that's important.